alonho/blog/source/_posts/2012-12-03-a-hardware-lesson-for-software-developers-from-logical-gates-to-the-game-of-life.markdown

 Booleans all the way down
 -------------------------

-Most hardware these days deeply relies on boolean logic, here's why:
+Most hardware these days is based on boolean logic, here's why:

 * Boolean algebra has been around for ages - simple boolean operations like 'and', 'or' and 'not' can compose incredibly sophisticated algorithms (calculators, modems, CPUs!).
-* Passing boolean data is easy in hardware. you pass electricity through a wire to indicate a **true** state and stop passing electricity to indicate a **false** state.
+* Passing boolean data is easy in hardware, you pass electricity through a wire to indicate a **true** state and stop passing electricity to indicate a **false** state.

 **Light bulb moment: ever wondered why integers in software are powers of two?**
 A CPU has a fixed amount of wires (32/64) dedicated to represent data (a.k.a word size).
-each wire represents a bit that can be true or false (1 or 0).
+Each wire represents a bit that can be true or false (1 or 0).
 The binary numeral system is used to represent a number in a bunch of 1s and 0s.

 Dive into VHDL - the life of a gate